rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

 Now, it's probably time to abandon whatever you were doing right now and spend the rest of your day in an exciting task of bisecting your code in hope to isolate the crash.
 And dear lord you are lucky if this one is easy to reproduce!

 This kind of problems happens quite regularly.
-The crash log above was produced by following code:
+For example, the crash log above was produced by this code:

 ```kotlin
 just("a string").map { null }